suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 {{arch-fig}} shows the distribution system, which represents a file server and the device management infrastructure.

-To apply encryption the sender (author) needs to know the recipient (device).
+The sender (author) needs to know the recipient (device) to use encryption.
 For AES-KW the KEK needs to be known and, in case of ES-DH, the sender needs to be in possession of the public key of the recipient.
 The public key and parameters may be in the recipient's X.509 certificate {{RFC5280}}.
-For ES-DH the recipients must be provisioned with a public key (or a certificate) for verifying the digital signature covering the manifest.
+For authentication of the sender and for integrity protection the recipients must be provisioned with a trust anchor when a manifest is protected using a digital signature.
+When a MAC is used to protect the manifest then a symmetric key must be shared by the recipient and the sender.

 With encryption the author cannot just create a manifest for the payload and sign it since the subsequent encryption step by the distribution